So I'm standing in the middle of our VBS disaster last summer and everything that could go wrong is going wrong.

 Start Setup Way Earlier Than You Think

-Used to start setting up like hour before event thinking that was plenty of time.
+Used to start setting up like an hour before the event thinking that was plenty of time.

 Wrong.
 Everything takes twice as long as you expect.